-Innate Pharma to Host Key Opinion Leader Discussion on the Potential Role of Lacutamab Across T-Cell Lymphomas
+Innate Pharma to host key opinion leader discussion on the potential role of lacutamab across T-cell lymphomas

 Virtual event to take place at 2:00 p.m.
 CET / 8:00 a.m.
 ET on Tuesday, February 9, 2021

-announced that it will host a virtual key opinion leader (KOL) discussion focused on the potential role of its lead investigational drug candidate, lacutamab, an anti-KIR3DL2 cytotoxicity-inducing
+that it will host a virtual key opinion leader (KOL) discussion focused on the potential role of its lead investigational drug candidate, lacutamab, an anti-KIR3DL2 cytotoxicity-inducing antibody

 The event will feature presentations from the Company’s executive leadership team, as well as the following KOLs: